BJNSTNKVC/laravel-form-components/README.md

 All components are shipped with an ability to remove validation errors on input.
 In order to turn this feature on, add `interactive="true"` to your component of choice.

-If you'd like this feature to be turned on by default for all components, simply add **INTERACTIVE_COMPONENT=true** property to your `.env` file.
+If you'd like this feature to be turned on by default for all components, simply change `interactive` property in your published `form_components.php` file.

 ![Input Interactivity](docs/images/components/Input%20Interactivity.gif)